How the Labor Market Impacts Investors

 This can create a scenario where investor sentiment and market performance eat into each other and perpetuate a cycle, for better or for worse.

-If you want valuable information that can help you make informed decisions in stock investing, check out our tear sheets.
+One valuable informational resource that could help you make informed decisions in stock investing, is MoneyLion’s tear sheets.
 View historical stock pricing, see the company overview, and find relevant stock news through that page.

 5. Industry performance

 Some sectors may be more prone to labor market fluctuations than others.
-Sectors that rely heavily on consumer spending, like retail and hospitality, are more affected by shifts in employment and consumer sentiment.
+Sectors that rely heavily on consumer spending, like retail and hospitality, are more sensitive to shifts in employment and consumer sentiment.

-Sectors less dependent on consumer spending, such as healthcare or infrastructure investments, may not be as heavily affected if employment levels drop.
+Sectors less dependent on consumer spending, such as healthcare or construction, may not be as heavily affected if employment levels drop.
 They can still be affected indirectly by labor markets, which influence how the Fed sets interest rates and broader economic conditions.

 6. Long-term economic growth